Mo7mmad/Mo7mmad-css-dynamic-button/README.md

 # Welcome

-This is CSS tutorial to create a dynamic button with an amazing animation we will use just CSS without writing an javascript code
+This is CSS tutorial to create a dynamic button with an amazing animation we will use just CSS without writing any javascript code

 # live Demo
 [Click Here](https://codepen.io/MJK/pen/jVwaGq)